thomasjohn/FrameworkValidator/README.md

 The project
 Framework Validator is a validator for websites built with frontend frameworks like Foundation or Bootstrap.

-Framework Validator is a part of my next project Frontend Ocean http://frontendocean.com
+Framework Validator is now a part of Frontend Ocean http://frontendocean.com

-Links to frameworks descriptions:
-Bootstrap 3
-Bootstrap 4
-Foundation
-Semantic UI

-Please take a look and send me proposals of additional frameworks you would like to use.

-# FDL Language
+# CDL Language

 To describe available frameworks, I have created a human-like language / compiler.
 The compiler: